samuelpmvm/device-manager/README.md

 It provides endpoints to perform CRUD operations on devices.

 ## Features
-• Create a new device. 🚧
+- Create a new device. 🚧
-• Fully and/or partially update an existing device. 🚧
+- Fully and/or partially update an existing device. 🚧
-• Fetch a single device. 🚧
+- Fetch a single device. 🚧
-• Fetch all devices. 🚧
+- Fetch all devices. 🚧
-• Fetch devices by brand. 🚧
+- Fetch devices by brand. 🚧
-• Fetch devices by state. 🚧
+- Fetch devices by state. 🚧
-• Delete a single device. 🚧
+- Delete a single device. 🚧

 ## Technologies Used
 - Java
 - Spring Boot
 - Maven
+- Docker
+- PostgreSQL

 ## Getting Started